Master's Programme in Global Health

 A future PhD education is a possibility you might have thought about, but working right after graduation is also something you are considering.
 You like to keep your options open for now.

-The programme leads to a Master of Medical Science (120 credits) with Global Health as the main field of study.
+The programme leads to the degree of Master of Medical Science (120 credits) with Global Health as the main field of study.

 The Master's Programme in Global Health consists of four semesters.
 During the first semester, you will get an overview of the field of global health, and touch upon areas such as global nutrition, child health, global health systems, sexual and reproductive health and rights, and migration.
 For part of the semester, you will also focus on research methods, both qualitative and quantitative.